metaspace2020/metaspace/ansible/aws/PRODUCTION_UPGRADE.md

 # Create inactive index
 python -m scripts.manage_es_index --inactive create

-# Populate inactive index
+# Populate inactive index (this can take several days)
 nice python -m scripts.update_es_index --inactive --ds-name "%' ORDER BY id DESC; --"
 # Disable dataset processing once this is done

-# Add datasets that were created after the reindexing started
+# Add datasets that were created after the reindexing started (Change the date to when you started this process)
 nice python -m scripts.update_es_index --inactive --ds-name "%' AND id > '2020-05-18'; --"

 # Swap inactive and active indexes